bsmanish028/Coming-soon-page/README.md

 # Coming-soon-page
-- This is Simple Coming soon page.
+- This is Simple Coming soon welcome page(for client Sukanya Foundation).
 - Technology used :
 - 1.HTML
 - 2.CSS